-Chemicals in tobacco can irritate the walls of your arteries, promoting inflammation and plaque formation.31 To make matters worse, they also increase LDL cholesterol and lower HDL cholesterol – the perfect recipe for heart disease.
+Chemicals in tobacco can irritate the walls of your arteries, promoting inflammation and plaque formation.25 To make matters worse, they also increase LDLs and lower HDLs – the perfect recipe for heart disease.
 Conquer your addiction and quit smoking.
-This will help you increase and normalize your HDL cholesterol levels.32 More HDL cholesterol means lesser availability of cholesterol in tissues, lowering the chances of clogged arteries.
-What’s more, this increase occurs rapidly after quitting, likely within three weeks.
+This will help you increase and normalize your HDL levels.26

 Some Extra Advice